lucidrains/En-transformer/README.md

 model = EnTransformer(
     dim = 512,
     depth = 4,                       # depth
     dim_head = 64,                   # dimension per head
     heads = 8,                       # number of heads
     edge_dim = 4,                    # dimension of edge feature
     neighbors = 64,                  # only do attention between coordinates N nearest neighbors - set to 0 to turn off talking_heads = True,            # use Shazeer's talking heads https://arxiv.org/abs/2003.02436
-    checkpoint = True,       # use checkpointing so one can increase depth at little memory cost (and increase neighbors attended to) use_cross_product = True # use cross product vectors (idea by @MattMcPartlon) )
+    checkpoint = True,               # use checkpointing so one can increase depth at little memory cost (and increase neighbors attended to) use_cross_product = True,        # use cross product vectors (idea by @MattMcPartlon) num_global_linear_attn_heads = 2 # if your number of neighbors above is low, you can assign a certain number of attention heads to weakly attend globally to all other nodes through linear attention (https://arxiv.org/abs/1812.01243)
+)

 feats = torch.randn(1, 1024, 512)